 Reserve your mandatory 3-day hotel quarantine, 48 hours prior to your departure.* For information, visit

-- Once you take the arrival test and receive a negative test result, you'll be allowed to complete the remainder of your 14-day quarantine at your planned location.
+- Once you take the arrival test and receive a negative test result, you will be allowed to complete the remainder of your 14-day quarantine at your planned location.
 If you receive a positive test, stay in your room.
-A public health agency of Canada official will call you with instructions.
+An official from a Canadian public health agency will call you with instructions.

 - avoid contact with others;